cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 <HighlightBox type="info">

 Ignite CLI creates a variety of other files.
-See [My Own Chain](../4-my-own-chain/index.md) for details, and to make additions to existing files.
+See [Run Your Own Cosmos Chain](../3-my-own-chain/index.md) for details, and to make additions to existing files.

 </HighlightBox>

-### A sample of things Ignite CLI did for you
+_**A sample of things Ignite CLI did for you**_

 Ignite CLI significantly reduces the amount of work a developer has to do to build an application with the Cosmos SDK.
 Among others, it assists with: